Designing for Agile Learning

 Techniques to Learning Design

-While there are specific methodologies for creating learning or instructional design, such as ISD, ADDIE, and van Merriënboer's 4C/ID Model; there are four design lenses or techniques that provide a means for viewing the overall structure of a specific learning design:
+While there are specific methodologies for creating learning or instructional design, such as ISD, ADDIE, and van Merriënboer's 4C/ID Model; there are five design lenses or techniques that provide a means for viewing the overall structure of a specific learning design:

 1. Performance-Centered Design